abusetech/summer-ctf-2025/README.md

 3) Demonstrate an exploit
 4) Explain how to prevent, mitigate and/or fix the bug

 All three of these challenges are based on real bugs I've encountered in the wild, though the code has been simplified for the purposes of this challenge.
-See the README files in each challenge directory for information on each challenge.
+See the README file in each challenge directory for more information on each individual challenge.

 ## Challenge Overview